-Contact a tax professional.
-A tax professional can help you avoid tax debt in the first place, or provide advice and resources to help you manage the debt once incurred.
+Contact a Tax Professional.
+A tax professional can help you avoid tax debt in the first place, and if you find yourself in a tax debt situation can provide advice and resources to help you manage it.
 Since tax debt is a serious problem, you shouldn't attempt to handle it without professional help.

 Gather all receipts and any other paperwork the tax professional requires.

 File an Offer in Compromise (OIC) using the IRS Form 656 obtainable from the IRS.
 This is a partial payment option that can only be done under certain circumstances.
 Your tax professional can help you determine if you qualify and help you fill out the form.

 Negotiate payments with the IRS.
 If you owe more than you can conceivably pay immediately, you may qualify for a payment plan.

 Take steps to reduce your monthly living expenses and increase your income to better your overall financial situation and to free up money to pay toward the debt.